-Now, I do have sympathy for those caught up in demolitions in Spain.
-However, my sympathy is tempered by the fact they only have themselves to blame.
-If they had done their due diligence, asked the right questions and made necessary enquiries at the outset this would never have happened.
-I know that throughout Spain town hall corruption has been endemic.
-Indeed, one of the important things I do when advising clients about locations is to tell them which to avoid.
-Which mayors and town planners are in prison or under investigation.
-Furthermore, I also know it is extremely easy in Spain to get the information about a property’s status even before you bother with a viewing.
+Now, while I do have sympathy for those involved and I am sure the stress is making them ill, it is tempered by the fact that they only have themselves to blame.
+If they had done their due diligence, asked the right questions and made all necessary enquiries at the outset this would never have happened.
+For while I know that in many Spain town halls corruption has been endemic, and indeed one of the important things I do when advising clients about locations is make sure they know which to avoid, which mayors and town planners are in prison or under investigation, I also know that it is extremely easy in Spain to get the information about a property’s status even before you bother with a viewing.
 Why doesn’t everyone do it?

 Make enquiries at the town hall, particularly if the property is in the countryside.
-The publicized demolitions have all involved new-build properties in rural areas.
-In all cases there was building licence for the property but these were illegal.
-Spain is no different from other countries in protecting rural areas.
-In the UK these are called green-field sites and in Spain it’s zona verde, literally ‘green zone’.
-If the people whose houses are now being demolished had gone to the local town hall and asked to see a plan of the municipality and its zoning they would have clearly seen that, in spite of a building licence, the property was in an area where residential building was prohibited.
+The publicised demolitions have all involved new-build properties in rural areas.
+In all cases there was building licence for a property but these were illegal.
+Spain is no different from other countries in protecting rural areas; in the UK these are called green-field sites and in Spain it’s zona verde, literally ‘green zone’.
+If the people whose houses are now being demolished had gone to the local town hall and asked to see a plan of the municipality and its zoning they would have clearly seen that, in spite of having a building licence, the property was in an area where residential building was prohibited.
 Therefore, they could have deduced that the licence was illegal and they wouldn’t have bought.

-So, by following these 3 simple steps a buyer can avoid all the problems that lead to demolitions in Spain.
+So, by following these 3 simple steps a buyer in Spain can avoid all problems.
 If you don’t feel up to the task then consider using a property finding service.
-The Property Finders can help you locate 100% legal properties in Spain in Andalucía, Barcelona, Valencia and the Costa Blanca, Mallorca and the Canary Islands.
-As well as doing all the leg-work involved in tracking down suitable properties we do the due diligence and make all the right enquiries at the outset so the buyer can be 100% certain of a safe and problem-free purchase.
+As well as doing all the leg-work involved in tracking down suitable properties they do the due diligence and make all the right enquiries at the outset so the buyer can be 100% certain of a safe and problem-free purchase.

 view our socials